fpigeonjr/hackintosh-guide-catalina/readme.md

 Click Restart…
 ```

-> make sure you re-able SIP after you are done by running `csrutil disable` reversing the process above
+> make sure you re-able SIP after you are done by running `csrutil enable` reversing the process above

 1. Make sure your USB Drive is inserted.
 2. run the `clover_version_rev.pkg` that you downloaded.